NYPD discussing sex crimes as City Council considers 4 bills

-NEW YORK CITY (WABC) --The NYPD's top brass is at City Hall Monday talking about the department's response to sex crimes.

-The City Council is considering four measures that would require the NYPD to make changes.
+NEW YORK CITY (WABC) --The NYPD's top brass was at City Hall Monday talking about the department's response to sex crimes as the City Council considers four measures that would require the department to make changes.

 One bill mandates that officers receive sensitivity training on how to deal with victims of gender-based harassment and assault, while another would require training on how to investigate sexual crimes.